IvoryGate/remake-ielts/intensive-listening/TEST5.md

 yes that should be fine

 can i just mention that we require all bookings should be made at least 14 days before you travel to avoid cancellations of tours.

+And if you cancel within 7 days of departure, you will have to pay 15% of your total booking.

+OK

+And you also need to pay a 20% deposite at the time of booking.

+Can I pay that by credit card?

+yes you can

+All right, what i will do is i’ll talk to my partner get back to you

+fine

+so i’ll make a provisional booking shall i

+two for the whale watch experience

+let me issue you with a customer reference number for when you call back

+do you have a pen

+yes

+ok it’s 39745T

+that’s t for tango

+when you call back ask to speak to the tour manager, that’s me, tracy

+fine i will

+## 512

+hello and welcome to today’s buyer beware programme, where we give you some tips on how to spend your money wisely.

+no in today show we are looking a bed for childern and babies

+let’s start by looking at baby cots that’s for children of up to 3 years old

+we tested three different cots all in the budget price range and as usual, we will feature the good points, the problems and our verdict

+the first cot we looked at was by baby safe ,and it had several good points to recommend it.